HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/electron-cef-chromium-debugger-abuse.md

 ### Connect to inspector/debugger

-If you have access to a **Chromium base browser** you can connect accessing `chrome://inspect` or `edge://inspect` in Edge.
-Click the Configure button and ensure your **target host and port** are listed (Find an example in the following image of how to get RCE using one of the next sections examples).
+To connect to a **Chromium-based browser**, the `chrome://inspect` or `edge://inspect` URLs can be accessed for Chrome or Edge, respectively.
+By clicking the Configure button, it should be ensured that the **target host and port** are correctly listed.
+The image shows a Remote Code Execution (RCE) example:

 ![](<../../.gitbook/assets/image (620) (1).png>)